Help! I Need an Emergency Dentist, Now What?2018-08-14

 Symptoms of Receding Gums

 How do you know if you are suffering from receding gums?
-There are several notable symptoms of receding gums are:
+There are several notable symptoms of receding gums, including:

 - The visible lengthening of teeth